|2 servings||calories per servings 780||protein serving 44 g||carbs per serving 58 g||total fat per serving 44 g|

 • Whisk in 1 tablespoon olive oil.

-• Place a large sauté pan (with a lid) over medium-high heat.
+• Place a large sauté pan with a lid over medium-high heat.
 When pan is hot, add patties.
-Cook without disturbing until bottom is browned, 2-3 minutes.
+Cook without disturbing until browned on bottom, 2-3 minutes.

-• Return pan to high heat.
+• Increase heat to high.
 Add butter and 1 teaspoon olive oil.

-• When butter has melted, swirl pan to coat, and add asparagus.
+• When butter has melted, swirl pan to coat.
+Add asparagus.
 Cook without disturbing until browned on bottom, about 3 minutes.

 • Remove pan from heat.
-Stir in shallot, and cover.
-Set aside.
+Stir in shallot.

 • Divide asparagus with shallots between 2 plates.
 Drizzle mint dressing over asparagus.

-• Place salad greens on each bottom bun.
-Top each with 2 burgers, half of Drunken Tomatoes and feta.
+• Place half of arugula on each bottom bun.
+Top with 2 burgers, Drunken Tomatoes and feta.

 Seth worked with top chefs in New York and in Atlanta, and worked as the Program Director for a farm to school pilot program aimed at developing standards-based, hands-on garden and cooking curriculum for children from kindergarten to fifth grade.
 Seth also spent several years working as a farmers market chef in Atlanta.
 During this time, he established and developed connections between the market and local schools, after-school clubs, senior living facilities, and other community organizations.
 At these community connection posts, he shared his culinary knowledge and expertise, giving hands on cooking instruction as he explained how farmers markets can benefit an individual's health and community.
 In 2016, Chef Seth was named a Georgia Grown Executive Chef for his commitment to locally grown food.Learn More...